What is micro-teaching?

 A handout with over 40 tips is available for purchase towards the end of this page - Ref M9054A at £1.50.

-Assessment should take place at key points, for example, by asking open questions to check knowledge as the session progresses (ones that begin with who, what, when, where, why and how).
+During your session, you will need to assess that learning has taken place.
+Assessment can take place at key points, for example, by asking open questions to check knowledge as the session progresses.

-Closed questions will only give a yes or no response, which doesn't show the learning which has taken place, or not.
+Closed questions will only give a yes or no response, which doesn't demonstrate that learning has taken place.

-If you are assessing group activities, you will need to determine what each individual has achieved.
+If you are assessing group activities, you will need to determine what each individual learner has achieved.

 If you are unsure of how to end your session, you can repeat your aim (which should have been achieved) and then say Thank you, I’ve enjoyed my session with you today.
-This will indicate to your group you have finished.
+This will indicate to your group that you have finished.
 Make sure you tidy the area afterwards.
+Try and refrain from saying things like 'I'm glad that's over', or 'I'm finished now'.
+Just remember that you are a professional and, as such, you should end your session in a professional way.

 When evaluating yourself and your session, consider: